Our Vision and Mission

 Our program offers a unique combination of cutting-edge coursework, extensive and varied clinical experiences, and a research-based Focus Internship.
 The 5 semester internship allows the student indepth exploration of a specialty area within the settings of public health genomics, clinical genetics practice and research, and laboratory genetic services.

 The Emory Genetic Counseling Training program's is housed within the Department of Human Genetics on the beautiful Emory Campus in Atlanta, GA.
-The Emory Department of Human Genetics ranks in the top 10 departments in the country, with a full-fledged basic research faculty and a comprehensive medical genetics division which includes Emory Genetics Clinics and Emory Genetics Laboratory.
-The department also provides training in human and medical genetics for graduate students, laboratory fellows and residents.
+The Emory Department of Human Genetics ranks in the top 15 departments in the country, with a full-fledged basic research faculty and a comprehensive medical genetics division.
+The department also provides training in human and medical genetics for graduate students, laboratory fellows, PAs, medical students, and residents.

 Emory University was recently ranked 17th among 500 U.S. institutions of higher education by the Wall Street Journal, and 20th in the 2017 Best Colleges guidebook from U.S. News & World Report.